cryptrr/AutoPie/README.md

 ## Easiest way to add new packages
 - Open the Terminal inside AutoPie
-- Pip should already be installed in the AutoPie environment.
-Otherwise, Run `python3 -m ensurepip`
+- Install Termux packages with `pkg install package-name`
-- Run `pip3 install package`
+- Install Python packages with `pip3 install package-name`

 ## Troubleshooting
+* If `pkg install` fails immediately after installation, open the AutoPie terminal once more and let the bootstrap finish before retrying.
 * Check that the `AutoSec` folder contains `observers.json` for Folder Observation Automation, `shares.json` for Share Sheet Configuration and `cron.json` for Cron Configuration.
-And a `bin` folder with the binaries like `ffmpeg`.

 ## Command Format